PeriodicSeizures/Valhalla-docs/docs/reference/usertypes/datareader.md

 ### `DataReader.new(bytes)`
   > Returns `DataReader`

-  > Constructs a DataReader using a specified buffer
+  > Constructs a DataReader using a specified byte buffer

   > This object must not exist beyond the scope of its underlying vector.
 Doing so will cause segfaults.

 ### `dataReader.provider`
-  > Returns `bytes`
+  > Returns `Bytes`

-  > The underlying buffer of the reader
+  > The underlying byte buffer of the reader

 ### `dataReader.pos`
   > Returns `number`

   > The current position of the reader

+  > Will throw if set position is invalid (negative or outside bounds)

 ### `dataReader:ReadBool()`
   > Returns `boolean`